KaiPereira/portfolio/src/lib/posts/juice.md

 The game turned out decently, not my most proud project to be honest, but I had hit my 100 hours by the end of the second month, had my ticket booked and was off to China!!!

-In order to travel to China, I needed to have visa and a letter of invitation.
-I got a letter of invitation from the organizers of the event, and then went to Vancouver for a couple days in order to get my visa processed!
+In order to travel to China, I needed to have a visa and a letter of invitation.
+I got a letter of invitation from the organizers of the event, and then went to Vancouver for a couple days in order to get my visa processed (it looked sick in my passport)!
 I took a little side-quest in Whistler to do some skiing which was nice and then came back home to finish working on my game!

 I left for my flight on the third of April!
 The flight was evil...
 I was flying from Victoria (my home town in Canada!) to Vancouver, and then Vancouver to Shanghai, not too many connections but nearly 14 hours of flying straight.